vtnerd/prima/README.md

 # prima #
-Prima is an implementation of the C I/O functions that parses the format string at compile time using [Metaparse](https://github.com/sabel83/mpllibs), and then generates input/output formatting code at _compile time_ instead of runtime.
+Prima is an implementation of the C I/O functions that parses the format string at compile time using [boost::metaparse](https://github.com/boostorg/metaparse), and then generates input/output formatting code at _compile time_ instead of runtime.
 This results in [faster](#performance-benchmarks) and safer (type-checked) I/O. Prima supports multiple [backends](#backends) that do the actual I/O, making Prima a flexible C format string compiler.

 > This library is a work in-progress.

 ## Dependencies ##
-Prima currently requires boost 1.42+, and [mpllibs](https://github.com/sabel83/mpllibs).
-The metaparse portion of mplllibs has been accepted into boost, so prima will drop the separate dependency when that library is merged into boost (hopefully 1.60!).
-Also, there are a few bugs in `boost::spirit::karma` prior to version 1.60, so some flag combinations will trigger a static assert when older boost releases are detected.
-Comments in the prima source indicate how karma can be patched to correct these issues.

-> **Note:** Metaparse should be included in Boost 1.61.
-This will become the required version of Boost when it is released, due to the Karma bugs and ease-of-targeting a Boost dependency.
+Prima currently requires Boost 1.61.

 ## Supported Formatting ##
 #### Input ####